actions/importer-labs/jenkins/valet-dry-run-lab.md

-# Dry run the migration of an Jenkins pipeline to GitHub Actions
+# Dry run the migration of a Jenkins pipeline to GitHub Actions

 In this lab, you will use the Valet `dry-run` command to convert a Jenkins pipeline to its equivalent GitHub Actions workflow.
 The end result of this command will be the actions workflow written to your local filesystem.